trevorpfiz/lampstand/CONTRIBUTING.md

 # Contribution Guidelines

-When contributing to `BioxML Allergen Epitopes`, whether on GitHub or in other community spaces:
+When contributing to `Lampstand`, whether on GitHub or in other community spaces:

 - Be respectful, civil, and open-minded.
-- Before opening a new pull request, try searching through the [issue tracker](https://github.com/trevorpfiz/BioxML-allergen-epitopes/issues) for known issues or fixes.
+- Before opening a new pull request, try searching through the [issue tracker](https://github.com/trevorpfiz/lampstand/issues) for known issues or fixes.
 - If you want to make code changes based on your personal opinion(s), make sure you open an issue first describing the changes you want to make, and open a pull request only when your suggestions get approved by maintainers.

 ## How to Contribute

 ### Prerequisites

-To not waste your time implementing a change that has already been declined, or is generally not needed, start by [opening an issue](https://github.com/trevorpfiz/BioxML-allergen-epitopes/issues/new/choose) describing the problem you would like to solve.
+To not waste your time implementing a change that has already been declined, or is generally not needed, start by [opening an issue](https://github.com/trevorpfiz/lampstand/issues/new/choose) describing the problem you would like to solve.

 ### Setup your environment locally